-a) Operation has undertaken an approved water-management assessment by a third party every six (6) years that demonstrates its chemigation system is closed - this may include a dye test or alternatives.
+Operation has undertaken a water-management assessment that has either been delivered or observed by an independent third party every six years that validates the facility's closed recirculation system - this may include a dye test or alternatives.

 IF a renovation or reconfiguration of the chemigation system occurs, a water management assessment must be undertaken and passed upon the modifications being completed.